eTD@BC: Frequently Asked Questions

 2) Based on your publishing agreement with ProQuest, your dissertation will be found by anyone who searches ProQuest’s Dissertations and Theses --- Full Text database.
 ProQuest charges them (not you) a fee for access.
 Members of the BC community (faculty, staff, and students) have pre-paid access because BC already subscribes to this ProQuest database.
 If you have an embargo, access to the full text will be provided only after the embargo has expired.

-How can I format characters (bold, italic, underline, etc.) in the abstract that is entered online into the ProQuest form?
-The abstract will need to be entered as a block of text.
-Any text that needs special formatting will need to be surrounded by HTML tags.
-Here are some examples:
+How can I format characters (bold, italic, underline, etc.) in the abstract that is entered online into the ProQuest text box?

 Why would I choose a Creative Commons license, and if I do, which one should I choose?